-Sell my hybrid car the Motorway way
+Sell my hybrid car on Motorway

 Aerial image of a silver car